voorloopnul/decouphage/README.md

 A precise comparison of product-to-position is difficult given differences in spelling, typos, synonyms, and interchangeable names, but the table above can give a good sense of the similarities.

-To corroborate the higher number of meaningful annotations that Decouphage gives, we also checked for "hypotheical proteins", and "phage protein" assignments that often don't carry any relevant information:
+To corroborate the surplus of annotations that decouphage achieve, we also checked for "hypotheical proteins", and "phage protein":

 | Product | Decouphage | Rast | Agreement rate with RAST |